abanobmorkos1/safehiveFE/README.md

 # SafeHive - Community Saftey and Crime Reporting
-SafetyHive is a web-based platform designed to empower communities to enhance safety, report incidents, and collaborate with local law enforcement agencies.
+SafetyHive is a web-based platform designed to empower communities to enhance safety and to report incidents.

 ## Table of Contents
 - [Features](#features)